DIY Tooth Powder: A Plastic-free Alternative

 12 to 15 drops of essential oil of peppermint

 I purchase essential oil of peppermint from Mountain Rose Herbs or my local food co-op.
-Mix all of the above ingredients in a small bowl, making sure to evenly distribute the essential oil of peppermint.
+Mix all of the above ingredients in a small bowl and evenly distribute the essential oil of peppermint.
 Based on my research, I use 3-5 drops of essential oil per 1 tablespoon of baking soda.
 Since my jar holds around 1/4 cup, which is 4 tablespoons, I use 15-20 drops.
 Simply adjust amounts for the size of your container.
 It's important to point out, though, that you can even omit the essential oil.

-A funnel is helpful when transferring the tooth powder to its final home.
-Honestly, I often mix the ingredients in the container itself.
-Because of the essential oil, make sure to use glass or stainless steel for storage.
+A funnel is helpful when transferring the tooth powder to its final home, but I often just mix the ingredients in the container itself.
+Because of the essential oil, though, make sure to use glass or stainless steel for storage.
 Other ideas for essential oils are referenced in the post mentioned above.

-This seems obvious, but I don't recommend using this recipe with young children.
+This seems obvious, but I don't recommend this recipe for young children.
 First of all, they probably wouldn't appreciate the taste!
-But my twelve-year-old likes it fine, now.
-Secondly, essential oils are a tricky ingredient for children and may not be safe for them, depending on the child's age and the essential oil.
+Yet, my twelve-year-old likes it fine, now.
+Also, essential oils are a tricky ingredient for children and may not be safe for them, depending on the child's age and the essential oil.
 Please consult your dentist or doctor.

-I did go ahead and purchase a stainless steel shaker for my DIY tooth powder as I wanted to keep the baking soda clean and dry.
-I also like that the shaker allows me to control the amount of soda being poured, and it closes with a quick turn of the lid.
+I did end up purchasing a stainless steel shaker for my DIY tooth powder because I wanted to keep the baking soda clean and dry.
+I also like how the shaker allows me to control the amount of soda being poured, and it closes with a quick turn of the lid.

 But mostly, I'm a sucker for attractive containers.
 This really isn't necessary, though.
-An empty spice jar or a simple glass jar of any kind would work well too.
+An empty spice jar or a simple glass jar of any kind would work well, too.
 I tend to buy my spices in bulk and re-use my spice jars.
 So, believe it or not, I didn't actually have one available.
 I suggest checking out local thrift stores.
-I bet they have lots of interesting options for your DIY tooth powder project.
+They often have lots of interesting options for DIY projects!